John Nuckolls: Career

 Nuckolls was born 17 November 1930 in Chicago, Il.
 He received his BSc from Wheaton College in 1953, and his MSc from Columbia University in 1955.
 Nuckolls joined what was then the Lawrence Radiation Laboratory immediately after graduation in 1955, only three years after the lab's formation.
 He initially worked in "A Division", responsible for nuclear weapon design.
-He joined the Project Plowshare efforts in 1957 after attending a meeting on the topic arranged by Edward Teller.

-There are two parts to a typical hydrogen bomb, a plutonium-based atomic bomb known as the primary, and a cylindrical arrangement of fusion fuels known as the secondary.
-The primary releases significant amounts of x-rays, which are trapped within the bomb casing and heat and compress the secondary until it undergoes fusion.
-As a fission device, the primary releases a significant amount of radioactive material, whereas the secondary releases primarily neutrons which are stopped by the ground.
 Nuckolls began work on weapon designs that minimized the amount of fission and maximized the fusion, in order to reduce the radioactive byproducts of peaceful explosions.
 It was this work that won him the Lawrence Award.

-Among Plowshare's many concepts was a 1957 predecessor to Project PACER, which intended to produce electrical power from the explosions of nuclear weapons in caverns.
+Among Project Plowshare's (the peaceful use of nuclear explosives) many concepts was a 1957 predecessor to Project PACER, which intended to produce electrical power from the explosions of nuclear weapons in caverns.
 Nuckolls was struck by the huge size of the caverns needed to contain the explosions and the accumulation of fissile material from exploded primaries that would render them highly radioactive.
 He began to wonder if these problems could be solved by scaling down the explosions.
 The secondary relies on neutrons to carry out a chain reaction that converts lithium deuteride (LiD) into deuterium and tritium which then undergoes fusion.
 The fusion releases neutrons which continue the reaction, but to get the reaction going some external source is needed.
 However, if the LiD fuel is replaced by "raw" deuterium and tritium, the initial source of neutrons is not needed.
 In that case, there is no lower limit to the size of the secondary.